 Any micro or mini Pomeranian could be prone to different health issues, but they are not well-documented.
 Some of the common conditions that pet owners should watch for include:

 - Luxating patella

 - Alopecia X

-Part of the reason that the Pomeranian is so loved is due to their smart and curious personality.
+Part of the reason that Pomeranians are so loved is that they have a smart and curious personality.
 They love to play with their owners, though they may struggle to share the attention they receive with other dogs or people.
-Their territorial nature is one of their more popular traits, and this possessiveness can leave them to become aggressive when eating.
+Their territorial nature is one of their more popular traits, and this possessiveness can lead them to become aggressive when eating.
 These tendencies are further amplified with the teacup (or micro) Pomeranians, feeling the need to prove their big personalities.

 Pomeranians are rather yappy, barking frequently at strangers and anything else they may want to assert their dominance over.
 Training them to quiet down on command can be incredibly useful since their aggressive behavior towards other animals should not be allowed to flourish.

-Taking on any new pet requires dedication to their health and happiness.
+Taking on any new pet requires dedication to its health and happiness.
 Apart from yearly veterinary exams, here are a few ways that Pomeranians should be cared for daily.

 Pomeranians need to have dry dog food with small pieces, as they are easier for the pup to chew up with their small mouths.
 The micro dogs can eat rather quickly, and the small pieces reduce their risk of choking.
 High-quality food is necessary since they need a lot of protein to sustain their bodies.